d-exclaimation/pioneer/Documentation/features/graphql-ide.md

 ## Apollo Sandbox

 Apollo Sandbox is a cloud hosted in browser GraphQL IDE developed by Apollo GraphQL and their choice of replacement for [GraphQL Playground](#graphql-playground).
 Apollo Sandbox provide all features available in [GraphQL Playground](#graphql-playground) and a lot more.
-However, this is either:

-- A cloud based solution that require CORS configuration and cannot be self-hosted, or
+However, the cloud based solution that require CORS configuration and cannot be self-hosted.
-- A locally embedded solution that limited capabilities compared to the cloud version.

 Both solutions is not open source.